-With the warmer than average temperatures experienced in recent years, anglers at this lake enjoyed good fishing from January through early spring.
+With the warmer than average temperatures experienced last year, anglers at this lake enjoyed good fishing from January through early spring.

 "Right now, I look for the bite to really turn on during November and December," he explained.
 "And the way things look, this could be a particularly good winter for catching really big crappie from this lake."